azelhajjar/6CSEF005W/activities/lab1.1-wireless-Lab-environment.md

 At this stage, your lab environment is fully operational:

-- The USB adapter is functional as `lab-wlan`
+- The USB adapter is functional as `wlan0`
 - Kali can detect and connect to access points
 - All interfaces are correctly configured